 Patent Progress is a project of the Computer & Communications Industry Association (CCIA).
 CCIA was created 40 years ago by technology companies that found their attempts to enter the hardware, software and telecommunications markets blocked by incumbents.
 Since then CCIA has fought for competition, innovation and open markets in technology.
 While CCIA has long been concerned about the anti-competitive use of patents, the use of the patent system to thwart competition and innovation has recently become a very serious problem in the U.S.

 Because patents and patent litigation are difficult to follow, CCIA has created Patent Progress as a public resource for accurate information.
-The Document Center includes case summaries of active and inactive patent litigation in the U.S. Courts and before the International Trade Commission, links to key filings and copies of the patents being litigated.
+The Resource Center includes case summaries of active and inactive patent litigation in the U.S. Courts and before the International Trade Commission, links to key filings and copies of the patents being litigated.
 It will also include our commentary on these cases as we write on issues relevant to the cases.
 The Resource Center also includes copies of bills being considered in Congress.

 If you would like to contact us, please click here.